wallacekelly-da/daml-public-demos/docker-canton-example/README.md

       ```
       </details>

-1. Create two bootstrap files (one for each of the Canton participants.)
+1. Create two Canton bootstrap files (one for each of the Canton participants.)
+Each bootstrap file should do the following:
    * Connect the participants to the domain.
    * Upload the DAR (which is already included in the Canton Open Source image.)
    * Enable the parties for the participants.